dhardenb/space-frigates/README.md

 LEFT_ARROW OR A | Thrust Counter Clockwise
 RIGHT_ARROW OR D | Thrust Clockwise
 DOWN_ARROW OR S | Stop Ship Movement
-- | Zoom Out
+\- | Zoom Out
-+ | Zoom In
+\+ | Zoom In

 ## Current Roadmap

 - [COMPLETE] Upgrade the game to send all players commands to and from server in order to implement multiplayer action

 - [COMPLETE] Run a authoritative version of the game engine on the server side.
-This is neccisary to make the game more secure and to stay in sync
+This is necessary to make the game more secure and to stay in sync

 - [COMPLETE] Rebuild the rendering code to use Canvas